Crisisrose/Hosts-to-Adblock-filter-Converter/README.md

 ### Hosts to Adblock filter Converter

-Converts hosts files into DNS blocklists compatible with AdblockPlus syntax, for use with ad blockers such as uBlock Origin.
+Converts hosts-formatted text into DNS blocklists compatible with AdblockPlus syntax, for use with ad blockers such as uBlock Origin.

 #### Example